Clemzerdu75/Fillit/Readme.md

 ## SUMMARY

 - What is Fillit ?
-- How to use it
+- Usage

 ## What is Fillit ?

 ![Fillit Demo](./img/fillit.gif)

-- Fillit is a programms that parse a file, see if is valid and use backtracking to find the best solution possible to sorts the data contained in the file
+- Fillit is a programme that parses a file, checks its validity and uses backtracking to find the best solution possible to sort the data contained within

-- The expected files need to have a list of "tetriminos", separate by a white line.
-A tetriminos need to have 4 lines of 4 characters.
-It can only contains "." and "#".
+- The expected file needs to have a list of "tetriminos", separated by a white line.
+A tetriminos needs to have 4 lines of 4 characters.
+It can only contain "." and "#".

 - "." represents empty spaces.

-- "#" represents one blocks of the tetriminos.
+- "#" represents one block of tetriminos.

 - A tetriminos is a classic piece of Tetris composed of 4 blocks.
-Each block of a tetriminos ust touch at least one other block of any of his 4 sides (up, down, left, right).
+Each block of a tetriminos needs to touch at least one side of another block (up, down, left, right).

-- For the result Tetriminos are ordered by they apparition order in the file.
-Among all the possible candidates for the smallest square, the one where Tetriminos are placed on their most upper-left position will be choosen.
+- The resulted grid is ordered by tetriminos apparition in the file.
+Amongst all the possibilities where a tetriminos can be placed,the most upper-left position will always be favoured.

-- To identify each tetrimino in the square solution a capital letter is assign to each, starting with 'A' and increasing for each new terimino. ( So the maximum numbers of tetriminos in a file is 26).
+- To visually identify tetriminos in the final square solution, a capital letter is assigned to each of them, starting with 'A' and increasing( Following this logic, there cannot be more than 26 tetriminos).

-- If a file is invalid the programm will returns "error" if no files are provided it will returns "usage: ./fillit file_descriptor"
+- If a file is invalid the programme will return "error".
+If no file is provided, it will return its "usage: ./fillit file_descriptor"

-## How to use it
+## Usage

 Run: `make`